Course leader: Charlotte Christie Petersen

 Title: Flow cytometry

-is offered by the Graduate School of Health, Aarhus University, fall 2020
+is offered by the Graduate School of Health, Aarhus University, spring 2021

 Criteria for participation: University degree in medicine, dentistry, nursing, or Master’s degree in other fields and/or postgraduate research fellows (PhD students and research-year medical students).